 Ready to put your debts to rest once and for all?
 Here are eight frugal ideas to help you get out of debt faster:

 Extra junk around the house is money just waiting to be liquefied.
 Round up all of your old clothes, toys, housewares, and furniture, and have a yard sale.
-Then put the proceeds towards your debt of choice.
+Then put the proceeds toward your debt of choice.
 Have valuable items to sell?
-Consider listing them on Ebay or in the classified section of your local newspaper.
+Consider listing them on eBay or in the classified section of your local newspaper.

 Do you have a change jar?
 If so, it's time to raid it.
 Roll all of your coins.
 Then, make an extra debt payment equal to the amount that you've rolled.
 Repeat the process every time your jar is full.

 Do you hire someone to cut your grass or clean your house?
 If so, it may be time to hire yourself for the job.
-Tackle a couple of the projects that you'd normally hire someone else to do.
-Then, "pay yourself" by applying the savings towards your debt.
+Tackle a couple of the projects that you'd usually hire someone else to do.
+Then, pay yourself by applying the savings toward your debt.

 Have a relative that likes to send you money as a gift?
 Then pass that gift on to Visa, and watch your account balance go down.

 Hobbies are usually a source of spending, but that doesn't have to be the case.
-Make a list of all of the things that you're good at; then, brainstorm ways to turn them into a source of income.
+Make a list of all of the things that you're good at, and then brainstorm ways to turn them into a source of income.
 Could you teach knitting classes?
 Hire yourself out as a muralist?
 Become a part-time landscaper?
 Find a way to market your skill or skills, and turn your profits into payments.

-We all benefit from the occasional windfall, whether it's a work bonus, a tax return or something else entirely.
+We all benefit from the occasional windfall, whether it's a work bonus, a tax return, or something else.
 Vow to turn your bonus money into bonus debt repayments, and fear those credit card statements a little less.